How ADATA SSDs Fail

 - GAMMIX S70 Blade (InnoGrit IG5236)

-- AES-256 hardware encryption with the Media Encryption Key fused to the controller die.
-Every byte on the NAND is encrypted, even without a user-set password.
+- AES-256 hardware encryption with the Media Encryption Key wrapped by a hardware-unique root key fused into the controller die during manufacture.
+Every byte on the NAND is encrypted, even without a user-set password, and the wrapped key blob cannot be unwrapped by a different die.
 Chip-off yields ciphertext only.
 Board-level repair of the original InnoGrit controller is the only recovery path.

 - LEGEND Series (Mixed Controllers)